ukt1997/Neural-Networks/README.md

-In this repository you can find Neural network model implimented  from scratch and trained on different dataset .
+In this repository you can find Neural network model implemented  from scratch and trained on different dataset .

 I have not used dropout in the models yet.